dieselfox1/fincommerce/docs/apis/store-api/guiding-principles.md

 * `404 Not Found` if a resource does not exist.
 * `409 Conflict` if a resource cannot be updated, for example, if something in the cart is invalid and removed during the request.

-A note on `DELETE` requests, a common pattern in the WordPress REST API is to return the deleted object.
+A note on `DELETE` requests, a common pattern in the finpress REST API is to return the deleted object.
 In the case of the Store API, we opt to return an empty response with status code `204 No Content` instead.
 This is more efficient.

 [A full list of HTTP status codes can be found here.](https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml)